risckaust/risc-documentations/docs/source/1-z-gazebo-simulation.rst

   cd launch
   wget https://raw.githubusercontent.com/risckaust/risc-documentations/master/src/gazebo-rover/main.launch

-This launch inclides MAVROS sitl launch file.
+This launch includes MAVROS sitl launch file.
 But you still need to change parameter for the vehicle, so it spawns the rover into the simulated world.

 Build and source the catkin workspace.
 In a fresh terminal, you can run the launch file by executing: